-Annual certificate of racial nondiscrimination
+Annual certification of racial nondiscrimination

 Churches and other religious organizations that operate, supervise, or control a private school must file a certificate of racial nondiscrimination (Form 5578) each year with the IRS.
 The certificate is due by the 15th day of the 5th month following the end of the organization's fiscal year.
-This is May 15 of the following year for organizations that operate on a calendar year basis.
-Form 5578 for 2023 is due May 15, 2023.
-A private school is defined as an educational organization that normally maintains a regular faculty and curriculum and has a regularly enrolled body of pupils or students in attendance at the place where its educational activities are regularly conducted.
-The term includes primary, secondary, preparatory, or high schools, and colleges and universities whether operated as a separate legal entity or an activity of a church.
+This is May 15 of the following year for organizations that operate on a calendar-year basis.
+For example, Form 5578 for 2023 is due May 15, 2024.

+A private school is defined as an educational organization that normally maintains a regular faculty and curriculum and normally has a regularly enrolled body of pupils or students in attendance at the place where its educational activities are regularly conducted.
+The term includes primary, secondary, preparatory, or high schools; and it includes colleges and universities, whether operated as a separate legal entity or an activity of a church.